BigQuery

 Connection info

 The operator requires an Airflow connection to determine the target BigQuery account.
 Please see GoogleBaseHook and GCP connectionfor more details.
-The goal is to create a working GCP connection on Airflow.
-The only difference is that you should use the sqlmesh_google_cloud_bigquery_default
+Use the sqlmesh_google_cloud_bigquery_default

 (by default) connection ID instead of the google_cloud_default